OCA/product-attribute/product_customerinfo/README.rst

-For these prices to be used in sale prices calculations, you will have to create a pricelist with a rule with option "Based on" with the value "Supplier prices on the product form".
+For these prices to be used in sale prices calculations, you will have to create a pricelist with a rule with option "Based on" with the value "Partner Prices: Take the price from the customer info on the 'product form')".

 Usage
 =====